Written by: Mary Gerardine

 Step 3: Get a Fingerprint-Based Background Check

-After submitting your license application, you may need to have a fingerprint-based background check with your state’s authorized fingerprint vendor.
+At some point during the licensing process you’ll likely also be required to undergo a fingerprint-based background check with your state’s authorized fingerprint vendor.

-Most states will also require you to submit a Fitness Determination or Review before applying for a license.
-This review can help you know if a criminal conviction will keep you from getting your license before you pay for and complete classes and exams.
+Most states will allow you to submit a Fitness Determination or Review before applying for a license.
+This can help you to find out if a criminal conviction will keep you from being able to get your license before you invest a lot of money in classes and exams.

 Step 4: Pass the Real Estate Broker Exam